DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 #### Custom Metrics Server

-The Datadog Cluster Agent implements the External Metrics Provider's interface in alpha.
+The Datadog Cluster Agent implements the External Metrics Provider's interface and is currently in alpha.
 Therefore it can serve Custom Metrics to Kubernetes for Horizontal Pod Autoscalers.
 It is referred throughout the documentation as the Custom Metrics Server, per Kubernetes' terminology.